MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

 Request your Evaluation License:

 * Request your Evaluation license by following the :ref:`evaluation_license_request_activation_key` instructions.
-You will be asked to fill the machine UID you just copied before.
+You will be asked to fill the machine UID field with the UID you copied before.

 * When you have received your activation key by email, drop it in the license directory by following the :ref:`evaluation_license_install_license_key` instructions (drop the license key zip file to the ``~/.microej/licenses/`` directory).